samuelduchesne/archetypal/docs/install.rst

 Launch the executable and select the following settings:

 - InstallationType=JustMe
-- AddToPath=Yes (they might be a warning, but ignore it)
+- AddToPath=Yes (there might be a warning, but ignore it)
 - RegisterPython=Yes
 - Installation path=%UserProfile%\Miniconda3